 The National Organization for Women (NOW) was established by a group of feminists who were dedicated to actively challenging sex discrimination in society.
 With 500,000 members and 550 chapters in all 50 states, NOW is the largest organization of feminist activists in the United States.
 Since its founding in 1966, NOW's goal has been "to take action" to bring about equality for all women.
-NOW’s original mission statement read: “The purpose of NOW is to take action to bring women into full participation in the mainstream of American society now, exercising all privileges and responsibilities thereof in truly equal partnership with men…” (National Organization for Women) (2).
+NOW’s original mission statement read: “The purpose of NOW is to take action to bring women into full participation in the mainstream of American society now, exercising all privileges and responsibilities thereof in truly equal partnership with men…” (National Organization for Women) (1).

 NOW-organized marches have drawn significant support:

-A 1978 march supporting the Equal Rights Amendment drew more than 100,000 people;
+- A 1978 march supporting the Equal Rights Amendment drew more than 100,000 people.

-The Marches for Women's Lives drew 500,000 supporters in 1989 and 750,000 in 1992;
+- The Marches for Women's Lives drew 600,000 supporters in 1989 and 750,000 in 1992.

 Some of NOW's most important work has been in the area of preventing sexual harassment and violence.
-NOW members organized the first “Take Back the Night” march, founded hot lines and shelters for battered women, lobbied for government funding of programs aimed at stopping violence against women and won the passage of a federal Violence Against Women Act in 1994.
+NOW members organized the first “Take Back the Night” march, founded hotlines and shelters for battered women, lobbied for government funding of programs aimed at stopping violence against women and won the passage of a federal Violence Against Women Act in 1994.

 In 1967, NOW was the first national organization to call for the legalization of abortion and for the repeal of all anti-abortion laws.
 To ensure women's access to reproductive health care, NOW's “Project Stand Up for Women” has trained members to use a three-pronged strategy including litigation, political pressure, and the direct defense of women's rights at medical clinics.
 In 1994, a U.S. Supreme Court case, NOW v.
 Scheidler, ruling affirmed NOW's right to use federal racketeering laws against anti-abortion extremists who organize campaigns of fear, force and violence to deny women their right to abortion.

 One of NOW's strongest concerns is gaining recognition of women's work, both in the home and in the paid labor market.
 NOW first popularized the slogan, "Every Mother is a Working Mother" and the phrase, "women who work outside the home.”
 NOW pressed landmark lawsuits against sex discrimination in employment, winning millions in back pay for women.
 One case in 1969, Weeks v.
 Southern Bell, attorney Sylvia Roberts, NOW's Southern Regional Director, won a U.S. Fifth Circuit ruling that sex discrimination was a violation of Title VII of the Civil Rights Act.
-This landmark decision was the first to apply Title VII to sex discrimination (National Organization for Women) (2).
+This landmark decision was the first to apply Title VII to sex discrimination (National Organization for Women) (6).

 Ties to the Philanthropic Sector

-American Association of People with Disabilities to co-host a national conference in entitled “Women with Disabilities & Allies Forum: Linking Arms for Equality & Justice for All” (National Organization for Women Foundation).
+In addition to its own programs, NOW donates money to external programs such as the “Girls Exploring Math and Science Program” in California.
+In 2003, NOW teamed-up with the American Association of People with Disabilities to co-host a national conference in entitled “Women with Disabilities & Allies Forum: Linking Arms for Equality & Justice for All” (National Organization for Women) (7).

 Key Related Ideas